Special Education

 Special Education Program Services

-Some students may require a different placement based on decisions made by their IEP or 504 team.
-Under IDEA, students are entitled to a Free and Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE), and a student’s IEP outlines the services they receive.
-In Colorado, providing FAPE is a shared responsibility between the charter school and its authorizer.
+Under the Individuals with Disabilities Education Act (IDEA), students are entitled to a Free and Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE).
+A student’s IEP outlines the specific services and supports they receive.

 For more information about our programs and services, please contact our Registrar.